Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 D. OCSP

 The Online Certificate Status Protocol (OCSP) provides real-time responses to validate certificates issued by a certificate authority (CA).
 A certificate revocation list (CRL) includes a list of revoked certificates, but it is only downloaded once a week, it can quickly be out of data.
 None of the other answers validates certificates.
 In the context of certificates, a subject alternative name (SAN) certificate is used for multiple domains that have different names but are owned by the same organization.
 A certificate signing request (CSR) is used to request a certificate.
 A registration authority (RA) accepts CSRs for a CA.

+10 C is correct.
+An organization hosts several web servers in a web farm used for e-commerce.
+Due to recent attacks, management is concerned that attackers might try to redirect website traffic, allowing the attackers to impersonate their ecommerce site.
+Which of the following methods will address this issue?
+A. Stapling
+A. Perfect forward secrecy
+A. Pinning
+A. Key stretching